 As a pedagogue, Mr. Smith maintains a private trombone studio in Buffalo, and has served on the music faculty of San Diego State University and the British School of Chicago.
 Mr. Smith is also faculty at the annual Washington Brass Institute Low Brass Boot Camp.
 Tim is an active guest teacher, clinician and recitalist, having presented at a multitude of universities and conferences around the country, including the New World Symphony, New York State School Music Association (NYSSMA) Conference, Texas State Trombone Day, and Eastern Trombone Workshop.
 Additionally, Tim is a frequent guest clinician and soloist with public school programs around Western New York.

 Timothy actively advocates for new music featuring the trombone, and was instrumental in commissioning Eric Ewazen’s “Triple Concerto for Trombones and Orchestra”, which was premiered in November 2012 by the Buffalo Philharmonic Orchestra, under the directorship of JoAnn Falletta, and subsequently recorded and released on the Beau Fleuve record label.
-Mr. Smith also led two consortiums for the commissioning of new works: Rob Deemer’s “Iron, Steel, Rust” for soloist on Alto, Tenor, and Bass Trombones with trombone ensemble accompaniment, and Philip Wharton’s “Sonata for Alto Trombone and Piano”.
-Most recently, Tim led a consortium of 11 junior high bands to commission Viet Cuong to write a new work for trombone and young band, to be premiered in spring 2018.
+Mr. Smith has led several consortiums for the commissioning of new works: Rob Deemer’s “Iron, Steel, Rust” for soloist on Alto, Tenor, and Bass Trombones with trombone ensemble accompaniment, and Philip Wharton’s “Sonata for Alto Trombone and Piano”.
+Most recently, Tim led a consortium of 11 junior high bands to commission Viet Cuong to write a new work for trombone and young band, entitled “Howls and Hymns”.
 Furthermore, Timothy created and coordinates the Richard Myers Memorial Trombone Trio Composition Contest, designed to both honor the late Richard “Dick” Myers and provide a wealth of new, original music for trombone trio.

 Timothy studied with Dr. Harold Reynolds at Ithaca College, and following graduation in 2003, went on to complete his Master’s studies with Michael Mulcahy and Charlie Vernon at Northwestern University.
 Some of Mr. Smith’s additional teachers include Nitzan Haroz, Mark Fisher, Royce Landon, and Randy Hawes.
 Tim can be heard on recordings with the Buffalo Philharmonic, Cincinnati Symphony, Music of the Baroque, Northwestern University’s Symphonic Wind Ensemble, and for Fisher-Price.
 Mr. Smith is an S.E.
 Shires Company Artist.